arshadkazmi42/get-set-oss/README.md

 - [contribute-to-open-source](https://github.com/danthareja/contribute-to-open-source)
   - Helps you to create your first pull request to get a taste of opensource

-## Libraries
+## CLI Tools

-List of libraries which can help you get started with your opensource contributions
+List of cli tools which can help you with github tasks.

 - [flip-remote](https://github.com/arshadkazmi42/flip-remote)
   - Switches your git config remote, from https to ssh